Trail details last updated 2/17/2016.

 Back onto the trail, it’s time for switchbacks once again.
 These ones are big steppers, divided up sections of stone & dirt to hobble over and and over and over again.
 It was about at this point that first uphill hikers of the day passed on by as did a few mules (always stop to let them pass!) things were otherwise quiet, save for the occasional insights and geography lesson of my sole trail companion.
-Wandering further and further down, I recall being amazed at how much the canyon changed at every major turn and elevation drop with signs of growth beyond the desert shrub and of course endless rock layers.
+Wandering further and further down, I recall being amazed at how much the canyon changed at every major turn and elevation drop with signs of growth beyond the dessert shrub and of course endless rock layers.

 The first view of the river was another quick break, it’s dirty and dark in winter as sentiment passes through but just as impressive.
 A little ways later it was another brief pause for the restroom at Tipoff Point which bisects the Tonto trail, a long, flat ridge that runs across nearly 90 miles of the Grand Canyon and connects up to the BA trail (plus way more beyond it) and has facilities dotted along the course.
 How many people must be to build and keep up facilities out here astounds me.